joelchrono12/joelchrono12.ml/_posts/2024-08-31-what-interested-me-today-5.md

 ## Readrops 2.0 beta finally out

-This release on F-Droid caught me by complete surprise, but [Readrops](https://github.com/readrops/Readrops/releases), my favorite RSS client with FreshRSS support, finally got an update after being silent since 2021.
+This release on F-Droid caught me by complete surprise, but [Readrops](https://github.com/readrops/Readrops/releases), my favorite RSS reader with FreshRSS support, finally got an update after being silent since 2021.
 I am supper happy for this, although I had to delete my app data and login again for it to launch.

 ## Final thoughts

-The end is over!
+The end is upon us!
 Tomorrow I'll be writing my summary, and there's a lot of interesting stuff, so you better be here tomorrow!

 This is day 67 of [#100DaysToOffload](https://100daystooffload.com)